DataDog/datadog-agent/Dockerfiles/agent/README.md

 #### With the DCA

-**This sub-section is only valid for agent versions > 6.2 or when using the Datadog Cluster Agent.**
+**This sub-section is only valid for agent versions > 6.4.0 or when using the Datadog Cluster Agent.**

 Event collection is handled by the cluster agent and the RBAC for the agent is slimmed down to the kubelet's API access.
-There is now a dedicated ClusterRoleBinding, and the Clusterrole for the agent should be as follow:
+There is now a dedicated ClusterRoleBinding, and the Clusterrole for the agent should be as follows:

 ```
 apiVersion: rbac.authorization.k8s.io/v1